- Attending the AIA AGM and Annual Conference

 To visit the AIA Approved Three Credit Courses, CLICK HERE .
 The topics of these condensed courses are unfortunately limited at this time.
 The AIA office is working to broaden the topics of the extension courses.

-The registration committee also understands that people’s jobs and career choices change over time.
 In order to achieve a new practice area, you should ensure you take formal education to meet a majority of the core knowledge areas for that Practice Area and and CCP hours in this new area.
 Finally, submit an official copy of your transcripts for records and request a reassessment of your Practice Areas.